How to Use This Calculator

 What is the difference between operating income and net income?

-Operating income represents a company's profit from its core business operations before interest and taxes.
-Net income, on the other hand, is the final profit after all non-operating expenses, such as interest, and all taxes have been deducted.
+Operating income represents a company's profit from its core business operations before interest and taxes — it equals total revenue minus operating expenses.
+Net income is the final profit after all non-operating expenses, such as interest, taxes, and additional deductions have been subtracted.
 Operating income reflects operational efficiency, while net income shows overall profitability available to shareholders.

 Why are additional deductions important in net income calculation?